RULES OF THE GAME

 facility), or behaves in any other manner deemed inappropriate during a game,

-the head referee will issue the offending player(s) a warning.
+the head referee (or a Volunteer) will issue the offending player(s) a warning.
 If the behavior

 persists a point or side out will be awarded to the opposing team.
 Continued